MaartenBloemen/GoogleFaceScraper/README.md

 # GoogleFaceScraper
 A Google image scraper that to collect a clean labeled dataset.
 You can either use a text file containing names of use the integrated IMDB name scraper to make the script fully automatic.

+In the output folder a text file containing links to all scraped images with the date they were scraped.

 For each person a sub folder `name_lastname` will be made in the chosen output folder.
 The faces beloning to the person will be saved in the subfolder as:
 ```
 name_lastname